AttieLab-Systems-Genetics/Documentation/ShinyApps.md

 Nevertheless, they have many features that are being considered in current development;
 these could be usefully retooled for a modernized qtl2 shiny app.

-The hierarchy of module calling is shown in the following figure and file layout here:
+The hierarchy of module calling is approximately shown in the following figure (with some missing links) and file layout here:

 ![](images/qtl2shiny.png)